aiaaee/Forward-Kinematics-Prediction-of-KUKA-LBR-iiwa/README.md

 - Requires minimal hyperparameter tuning compared to neural networks

 It serves as a powerful and practical surrogate model when an analytical FK solution is unavailable or when a fast approximate model is needed.

+### Result

+The model achieves a relatively high R² score (~0.92), showing that it successfully captures the overall nonlinear relationship between joint angles and end-effector position.
+However, the absolute position error remains in the range of approximately 25 cm on average.
+This discrepancy is expected: while the model explains most of the variance in the data, the residual error is still large relative to the precision typically required in robotic applications.
+The success rates further confirm that only a small fraction of predictions fall within tight error thresholds (under 10 cm), while a majority of predictions are within 30 cm of the true position.
+These results serve as a solid baseline and highlight that task-space error (Mean Position Error) is a more informative metric than R² alone for evaluating kinematics models.